The Best Parental Control Apps of 2025

 Parental control apps FAQ

 We think Bark is the best app for parental control in terms of screen-time management and internet safety.
-If you want location tracking, geofencing, and location history, try FamilyTime or Qustodio.
+Other brands worth considering include Qustodio, MMGuardian, FamilyTime, and Canopy.

 A parental control app provides information about your child’s app usage, overall screen time, web searches and history, text message history, and more.
 You’ll receive a push notification, email, and/or text if the app detects concerning words in your child’s search history or text messages.
 Some parental control apps also monitor calls and social media activity.